Assured autonomy: How operations research powers and orchestrates generative AI systems: Introduction

 Second, operational safety should be built through adversarial design rather than post hoc filtering.
-Catastrophic failures in aviation, supply chains, power grids, or hospitals arise in tail regimes and under interaction; a natural abstraction is therefore game-theoretic.
-A controller chooses a policy to minimize cost while an adversary---representing nature, attackers, or distribution shift---chooses scenarios to maximize loss, linking assured performance to distributionally robust optimization and to one of OR's historical roots: postwar game theory \citep{gass_assad_history_or_2011,Shubik2002GameTheoryOR}.
+Catastrophic failures in aviation, supply chains, power grids, or hospitals arise in tail regimes and under interaction; a natural abstraction is game-theoretic.
+A controller minimizes cost while an adversary---nature, attackers, or distribution shift---maximizes loss, linking assured performance to distributionally robust optimization and to one of OR's historical roots: postwar game theory \citep{gass_assad_history_or_2011,Shubik2002GameTheoryOR}.

-Together, these commitments locate OR's leverage.
-In modern GenAI, ideas matter when they remove binding bottlenecks.
-Operational settings expose bottlenecks that current generators often sidestep: feasibility by construction, explicit tail regimes that dominate social cost, and generation coupled to optimization so that ``plausible'' is defined by decision impact rather than surface similarity.
+These commitments locate OR's leverage.
+Operational settings expose bottlenecks current generators often sidestep: feasibility by construction, explicit tail regimes that dominate social cost, and generation coupled to optimization so ``plausible'' means decision-impactful rather than surface-similar.

 Assured autonomy is autonomy with guarantees: explicit invariants, tail-risk and shift stress tests, and auditable rules for monitoring, escalation, and deferral.
-It separates systems that look competent in routine settings from systems that remain safe and effective when conditions become novel, extreme, or adversarial.
-Our claim is that assured autonomy aligns with core OR principles---explicit constraints, worst-case reasoning, and accountable decision rules.
-Generative models do not produce operational autonomy on their own.
+It separates systems that look competent in routine settings from those that remain safe when conditions become novel, extreme, or adversarial.
+Assured autonomy aligns with core OR principles---explicit constraints, worst-case reasoning, and accountable decision rules.
 Autonomy must be engineered with structure, constraints, and governance, and that redesign is an OR project.

 This article is conceptual and design-oriented.
-Our aim is to specify what assured autonomy requires, diagnose why current GenAI paradigms fail under hard constraints and tail risk, and show how OR fills the gap.
-We synthesize recent work into an OR-powered integration stack---deterministic, transport-style generation; minimax stress testing; optimization and control; and continuous monitoring with fallback---that serves as both blueprint and research agenda.
-After diagnosing the limitations of current GenAI (\cref{sec:gaps}), we present the technical core: flow-based generation (\cref{sec:flows}) and minimax safety design (\cref{sec:minimax}).
-We then reframe OR's evolving role (\cref{sec:role}), illustrate the framework across supply chains, mobility, healthcare, and power grids (\cref{sec:applications}), and outline a research agenda (\cref{sec:agenda}).
+We specify what assured autonomy requires, diagnose why current GenAI fails under hard constraints and tail risk, and show how OR fills the gap.
+We synthesize recent work into an OR-powered integration stack---deterministic, transport-style generation; minimax stress testing; optimization and control; and continuous monitoring with fallback---as both blueprint and research agenda.